 What is the Ofgem price cap — and does it affect you?

-Last updated: 1 May 2026 · July cap forecast — confirmed figure added 27 May 2026
+Last updated: 1 July 2026 · July 2026 cap now in effect

 You’ve probably seen the Ofgem price cap in the news and wondered what it actually means for your bill.
 The short version: it limits how much your energy supplier can charge you per unit of gas or electricity.
 The longer version is a bit more nuanced — and once you understand it, your energy bill makes a lot more sense.